 What are Freshers’ and International Freshers’ weeks like?

-International Freshers’ week begins first, so that there is more time to get settled and general sort things out, such as visas and mobile phone networks before term starts.
+International Freshers’ week begins first so that there is more time to get settled and general sort things out, such as visas and mobile phone networks before term starts.
 As well as lots of current students being around to help you find places and generally be helpful, there will also be loads of social events on, so that you can meet some other freshers.

-Most UK students arrive the weekend before term starts (term always starts on a Tuesday, although lectures begin on a Thursday – it’s not worth trying to understand, there is no logic!).
+Most UK students arrive the weekend before the term starts (the term always starts on a Tuesday, although lectures begin on a Thursday – it’s not worth trying to understand, there is no logic!).
 The first few days will be fairly busy with introduction talks, the Societies Fair, matriculation – which is when you officially become part of Newnham – and meetings with your academic tutor (Director of Studies) and personal tutor.
 In between, Newnham runs lots of social events and chances to get to know other students.
 These range from quiz, film and ice cream nights to clubbing, so there will always be a choice of events (both alcoholic and non-alcoholic) events to go to.

 Freshers and International Freshers weeks are run by two current students, so they know what sort of things are both helpful and good fun – you’ll hear from them in between confirming your place after results days and coming up in October!